composer/composer/doc/03-cli.md

 * **--no-update:** Disables the automatic update of the dependencies.
 * **--no-progress:** Removes the progress display that can mess with some terminals or scripts which don't handle backspace characters.
+* **--update-with-dependencies** Also update dependencies of the newly required packages.

 ## global